bpeace71/Project-02/README.md

 3. User can view video example of each exercise in suggested routine
 4. User can see a timeline for their goal based on max and min exercise input
-5. User can access a menu option paged called "Tracking your progress " with a time stamp of the weight inputs history
+5. User can access a menu option called "Tracking your progress " with a time stamp of the weight inputs history
 6. User can clear previous individual weight
-7. User can compare their goal weight current weight at the top of the app
+7. User can compare their goal weight and current weight at the top of the app

 ### Visuals